abarker/typped/doc/sphinx_docs/dispatching.rst

    (head_or_tail, trigger_token_label, construct_label)

+So redefining a head (tail) construct results in a new head (tail) construct if the triggering token label is different or the construct is given a different label.
 If no construct label is provided to the ``def_construct`` call a unique label is generated.
 Explicit labels are only required in order to modify or overload already-exiting constructs.

-To modify a construct or overload a construct (such as a construct for an overloaded infix operator) you simply call ``def_construct`` with the same construct label as a previous construct for that trigger token in that head or tail position.
+To modify a construct or overload a construct (such as a construct for an overloaded infix operator) you simply call ``def_construct`` with the same triggering token label and construct label as a previous construct for that trigger token in that head or tail position.

-When an existing construct is redefined and ``def_construct`` is passed the same type signature as the previous definition the new one simply overwrites the old one.
+When an existing construct is redefined and ``def_construct`` is passed the same type signature as the previous definition the new construct simply replaces the old one.
 When the type signatures of the two calls to ``def_construct`` differ, however, overloading on types is assumed for the construct.

 Recall that function overloading based on argument types is used for syntactical constructs which parse the same (i.e., using the same handler